SeanKilleen/seankilleen.github.io/_posts/2020-06-16-how-to-rename-your-default-branch-away-from-master-while-using-github-pages.md

 My stance on this:

 * It is a relatively easy and straight-forward change to make
-* If it helps our codebases become even slightly more welcoming to under-represented groups, it is worth it.
+* If it helps our code-bases become even slightly more welcoming to under-represented groups, it is worth it.
 * It is by no means the only thing we should be discussing or doing about racial injustice.
 * Other initiatives being as important or more important is no reason to avoid making this change.